Australian Government Publishes Interim Response on AI

 The government’s interim response accepts current laws likely don’t adequately address AI’s risks.
 It commits to considering mandatory safety requirements for legitimate but high-risk AI uses where harms are irreversible.
 This could be through existing or new laws developed transparently with industry.
 Immediate steps include an AI safety standard, expert advisory group, and assessing labeling of AI content.

-• Advancing international collaboration, including the Bletchley Declaration on AI safety.
+• International coordination, including participation in the Bletchley Declaration

 The response aims to ensure high-risk deployment of AI is safe and reliable while enabling low-risk innovation.
 It adopts principles like taking a risk-based and community-focused approach.
 Outside of the response, the Australian Government is keeping an eye on responses to AI around the world, including the EU AI Act.